Multi-Instance Causal Representation Learning for Instance Label Prediction and Out-of-Distribution Generalization: Experiments

 \section{Experiments}

-In this section, we first perform qualitative evaluations of TargetedMIL, then we quantitatively compare TargetedMIL against the following deep learning-based MIL baselines.
-We compared against deep learning-based MIL algorithms including mi-Net \cite{Wang2018}, Attention-based MIL (Attn-MIL) \cite{Ilse2018}, Kernel Self-Attention-based MIL (KSA-MIL) \cite{Rymarczyk2021}, and a recently proposed VAE-based MIL algorithm MIVAE \cite{Zhang2021}.
+In this section, we first evaluate the instance label prediction performances of CausalMIL against MIL baselines including mi-Net \cite{Wang2018}, Attention-based MIL (Attn-MIL) \cite{Ilse2018}, Kernel Self-Attention-based MIL (KSA-MIL) \cite{Rymarczyk2021}, Multi-Instance Variational Autoencoder (MIVAE) \cite{Zhang2021}.
+Then, we evaluate the out-of-distribution generalization ability of CausalMIL by comparing with supervised learning algorithms including ERM and its variants, Invariant Risk Minimization (IRM) \cite{Arjovsky2019}, IRM with Game Theory (IRM GAME) \cite{Ahuja2020}, Invariant Causal Representation Learning (iCaRL) \cite{lu2022}.

-We implement TargetedMIL with PyTorch.
-Experiments are conducted with a single Nvidia RTX3090 GPU.
-Detailed experiment settings, the code, and the data for reproducing the results are supplied within the supplementary materials.
+We implemented CausalMIL using PyTorch and conducted most of the experiments with a single NVIDIA RTX3090 GPU.
+Detailed settings, parameters, and data for reproducing the results are provided in the Appendices.
+The implementation code is publicly available at \url{https://github.com/WeijiaZhang24/CausalMIL}.